subhankardas2000/fuzzy-eureka/python programming/python interview questions.md

 A mapping object can map hashable values to random objects in Python.
 Mappings objects are mutable and there is currently only one standard mapping type, the dictionary.

-Class Name 		      Description

-dict			            Stores comma-separated list of key: value pairs
+dict			            : Stores comma-separated list of key: value pairs

-set	   	          	Mutable unordered collection of distinct hashable objects.
+set	   	          	: Mutable unordered collection of distinct hashable objects.

-frozenset       	  Immutable collection of distinct hashable objects.
+frozenset       	  : Immutable collection of distinct hashable objects.

 Set Types:
 Currently, Python has two built-in set types - set and frozenset. set type is mutable and supports methods like add() and remove(). frozenset type is immutable and can't be modified after creation.